RIPE NCC Data Protection Report

 The RIPE NCC operates various mailing lists where individual members of the RIPE community share their personal opinion publicly.
 In order for the RIPE NCC to subscribe an individual to a mailing list, an email address is requested.
 The individual can choose to submit an email address that reveals their personal name or not.
-The messages sent by this email to the mailing lists, including the submitted email address, the name of the sender (if revealed) and the date, are published in the mailing lists and mailing list archives to support the open and transparent RIPE Policy Development Process.
+The messages sent by this email to the mailing lists, including the submitted email address, the name of the sender (if revealed) and the date are published in the mailing lists and mailing list archives to support the open and transparent RIPE Policy Development Process.

-- Event registration and administration for meetings, training courses and other organised events.
+- Event registration and administration for meetings, training courses and other organised events

 The RIPE NCC may publish lists of attendees on a website as part of its commitment to open and transparent policy development.
 These lists contain the name of the attendee and their organisation, but no contact details or other personal details.
 The possibility may be given for subscribers to voluntarily add more personal details (such as their email address or picture) for networking purposes.
-The details and extent of exposure of these details will be known to the individual before they decide to submit this extra data.
+The details and extent of exposure of this data will be made known to the individual before they decide to submit this extra data.

 The RIPE NCC may use contact details provided for the above purposes in order to send information relevant to the purpose for which the individual submitted their personal data.
-For example if an individual submitted their personal data for registration to an event, the RIPE NCC may send that person announcements regarding RIPE Meetings, training courses and other organised events.
+For example, if an individual submitted their personal data for registration to an event, the RIPE NCC may send that person announcements regarding RIPE Meetings, training courses and other organised events.

 The RIPE NCC may also on occasion forward public messages to a particular mailing list if it is relevant and appropriate for that list.
 If an individual does not wish to receive such messages, they can unsubscribe at any time.
-There is one mailing list (ncc-announce _at_ ripe _dot_ net) to which all RIPE NCC members must be subscribed, so that they receive information relevant to the activities of the RIPE NCC (such as General Meeting (GM) convocations, GM resolutions etc).
-It is an obligation of the RIPE NCC to inform its members of these activities; therefore subscription to this mailing list is mandatory.
+There is one mailing list (ncc-announce _at_ ripe _dot_ net) to which all RIPE NCC members must be subscribed so that they receive information relevant to the activities of the RIPE NCC (such as General Meeting (GM) convocations, GM resolutions, etc.).
+It is an obligation of the RIPE NCC to inform its members of these activities; therefore, subscription to this mailing list is mandatory.